Nurse Types / Registered Nurse

 - Chronic health conditions

 - Illnesses or injuries requiring hospitalization

 The kinds of conditions you encounter in your patients also depends on your nursing specialty.

 Where do registered nurses work?

-According to the Bureau of Labor Statistics, the majority of RNs (61%) work in some sort of hospital setting.
+Most RNs (61%) work in some sort of hospital setting.
 Meanwhile, 18% work in an ambulatory or outpatient setting.
-Of the remaining nurses, some other work environments include residential care facilities, government, and education.
+Of the remaining RNs, some work environments include education, government, and residential care facilities.

 - Medical-surgical nurse

 - Public health nurse